eligrey/Xccessors/README.md

 Xccessors (cross-browser accessors) is a JavaScript shim that implements the legacy or standard methods for defining and looking up accessors (getters and setters) of objects.

-**Please note**: Internet Explorer 8 only supports getters and setters on the DOM, it's prototypes (document, Element.prototype, etc.), and the window object.
+**Please note**: Internet Explorer 8 only supports getters and setters on the DOM, its prototypes (document, Element.prototype, etc.), and the window object.
 As long as you are setting an accessor on the window object, a DOM element, or a DOM prototype, Xccessors should work fine in every browser.